riotkit-org/backup-repository/README.md

 Backup Repository
 =================

-Specialized ninja for backup storage.
-Fully multi-tenant, can act as a farm of backups for various people.
+A specialized ninja for backup storage.
+Fully multi-tenant, with its very granular permissions and client-side (E2E) encryption can act as a farm of backups for various people and organizations.

 Features
 --------